wilhelm-lab/oktoberfest/docs/API.rst

 .. currentmodule:: oktoberfest

-Access to functions that interface either a Koina server to retrieve predictions from various prediction models, or DLomix to serve & refinement-learn pre-trained models locally.
+Access to functions that interface either a Koina server to retrieve predictions from various prediction models.

 High-level prediction runner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~